ibm-cloud-docs/watsonxdata/presto_overview.md

 - Quantile Digest
 - T-Digest

-For more information about the data types, see [Data types](https://prestodb.io/docs/current/language/types.html) in Presto documentation.
+For more information about the data types, see [Data types](https://prestodb.io/docs/current/language/types.html){: external} in Presto documentation.

 ### Reserved keywords
 {: #lh-presto_keywords}

 Presto has a set of reserved keywords for SQL queries.
 These keywords must be quoted in double quotation marks to be used as an identifier.
-For the list of reserved keywords, see [Reserved keywords](https://prestodb.io/docs/current/language/reserved.html) in Presto documentation.
+For the list of reserved keywords, see [Reserved keywords](https://prestodb.io/docs/current/language/reserved.html){: external} in Presto documentation.

 ### SQL Syntax
 {: #lh-presto_syntax}

-For more information about SQL syntax used in Presto, see [SQL Statement Syntax](https://prestodb.io/docs/current/sql.html) in Presto documentation.
+For more information about SQL syntax used in Presto, see [SQL statements](https://www.ibm.com/docs/SSDZ38_1.0.x/lh-prestosql/topics/sql_intro.html){: external}.